lindeloev/morality/analysis/morality_notebook_dots.md

 source('misc/functions inference.R')  # Contains LRT and LRT_binom
 ```

 You could redo the preprocessing of the original data if you wanted to.
-It saves the data.frames which are loaded in the sections below.
+It saves the data.frame in an .Rda file which is loaded in the sections
+below.

 ``` r
 source('preprocess dots.R')